Merethin/Akari/README.md

 Currently, there are 4 implemented output sources, each of which can be enabled or disabled separately and assigned an `include` list (to only broadcast certain events to that output) or an `exclude` list (to exclude certain events from being broadcast to that output).

 - `console` - Prints events to stderr.
 - `file` - Writes events to a log file.
+Rotates log files after they reach a certain length and compresses older ones.
 - `redis` - Saves events to a Redis instance (using an indexed, searchable model).
 - `rmq` - Broadcasts events to a RabbitMQ instance.
 Specifically, it broadcasts to a topic exchange (the exchange name can be configured in `akari.toml`).
 Applications can bind their queues to `*` or `#` to receive all events or bind to each category they want to listen to (categories are listed in [docs/happenings.md](docs/happenings.md)).